 Religious organisations have always been central actors in aid and development cooperation.
 When looking at the modern history of it, churches and Christian organisations were pioneering the field in the global north from a very early age.
-But somewhere around the 1950s onwards, the picture began to change.
-The religious actors continued to be of great importance, also in the Nordic countries.
-But as the secular states became interested in becoming involved, and government agencies such as Sida (in Sweden) and Norad (in Norway) were established, conditions changed.
-One of the most obvious changes concerned what is formulated in the second part of the title of this book, namely "[t]he role of religion in development cooperation".
-Before state funding of development work, explicitly religious aspects of the work of the churches were not necessarily separated from what could be seen as purely developmental aspects.
-With state funding, separating the two came to be considered a necessity.
-Another aspect of this is that a secular ideology grew strong and eventually became an unquestionable norm.
-But few things are everlasting.
-For some time now, we have been talking about the "return of religion" and there is, as stated above, a growing awareness that religion is still a factor to be taken into account.
-One example of an interesting national process reflecting these insights about the relationship between religion and development recently took place in Norway.
+But somewhere around the 1960s onwards, the picture began to change.
+Religious actors continued to be of great importance, including in the Nordic countries, but as the secular states became interested in becoming involved, and government agencies such as Sida (in Sweden) and Norad (in Norway) were established, conditions changed.
+One of the most obvious changes concerned what is formulated in the second part of the title of this book, namely "the role of religion in development cooperation".
+An interesting example of a national process reflecting the insights about the relationship between religion and development comes from Norway.

 In 2011, the then Norwegian minister of development, Erik Solheim, initiated a project focusing on the challenge of taking religion more seriously in Norwegian foreign policy.
 The minister called for increased knowledge among Norwegian diplomats and aid workers of the religious dimension in contexts where Norway was involved, and he underscored the importance of the relationship between solid contextual knowledge and a more effective development policy.
-An important question to be asked in relation to the Norwegian process is: what can other countries learn from this example?
-In order to give a basis for such a reflection, the article by Jørn Lemvik tells the story of the Norwegian process under the title "Religion and development - the Norwegian story".
-Parts of the recent Norwegian process on religion and development are also discussed by Tomas Sundnes Drønen in his article "Mission and development: Old stories or new possibilities?"
-Taking his starting point in the Norwegian process, Sundnes Drønen also goes back in time sketching some of the historical background of today's development cooperation, briefly looking into the churches and the early mission movement.
+Tomas Sundnes Drønen takes his starting point in this process as he writes about "Mission and development: Old stories or new possibilities?"
+He goes back in time sketching some of the historical background of today's development cooperation, briefly looking into the churches and the early mission movement.
 Relating to the context of Cameroon, he then widens the discussion to include some of the most relevant yet difficult questions debated within development cooperation, namely: who are the right partners in development cooperation?
 This is a decisive question when it comes to issues concerning sustainable development and here it is especially discussed with relation to religion and religious actors.

-As the awareness of the role of religion in development cooperation has been growing in Norway and a number of other countries such as Great Britain, the Netherlands, Switzerland and Germany, it is now also growing within Swedish development circles.
-This is the case when it comes to faithbased organisations as well as secular organisations and, for instance, the Swedish government agency Sida.
-But even though we can talk about an increased awareness, there is still a long way to go before we are able to relate to religion with a level of professionalism equal to, let us say, gender issues.
-According to sociologist of religion, Josephine Sundayist, there is a noticeable need for melioration when it comes to the context analysis on the role of religion.
-There is, she claims, an increased donor interest to understand the role of faith in development, but nonetheless, "religion is still being viewed by many in the Swedish development context as potentially divisive and politically sensitive".
-The reason for this, she argues, is a lack of contextual analysis on the role of religion, which tends to make policy makers view religion "either in an over-generalised and simplistic way, or as being counter to modernisation and counter to the kinds of development that are being promoted by the Swedish Government".
-In this anthology she contributes with an article entitled: "The need for contextual analysis on the role of religion in the Swedish development cooperation."
-In the article, she also underlines the importance of not limiting the discussion about religion in development cooperation to a discussion about the role of Faith-based organisations (FBOs).
-Religion is also a societal phenomenon relevant to focus on beyond the functions of the FBOs.
-It is present everywhere and tends to influence "norms and politics at all levels, and is a key dimension of poor people's lives".
+As the awareness of the role of religion in development cooperation was growing in Norway, and a number of other countries such as Great Britain, the Netherlands, Switzerland and Germany, it was also evolving within Swedish development circles.
+Sociologist of religion Josephine Sundqvist explores the role of religion in the article "A religious turn in the Swedish development cooperation".
+Referring to significant the changes over the past decade.
+Sundayist notes that there is a new generation of scholars who have established a research field, and religion as a concept is increasingly becoming more visible in Swedish development policy.
+There is, however, "need for more specialist competence and refined tools for deeper and a more critical analysis of religion".
+The author suggests that instead of being studied as an isolated factor in religious studies, it is necessary to include religion further as an integral part of peace and development studies.
+She notes that "when religion and faith is discussed, policy makers and scholars often fail to pay attention to the more structural political, economic and social role faith actors might play."
+Sundqvist further argues that in Sida's Multi-Dimensional Poverty Analysis (MDPA), religion should not only be included, but considered one of the fundamental factors.
+One of the conclusions in the article is that the way forward is to strengthen the multifaith and broad-based ecumenical coalitions of legally registered platforms to multiple resources for effective implementation of the Agenda 2030.